 - Completed background check through CastleBranch

-- Submission of Judgment of Sentence or Register of Action for any convictions, if necessary
+- Submission of Judgment of Sentence, Register of Action, or Case History for any convictions, if necessary

 - Completion of a letter of intent for admission into the program including professional goals and explaining why a special education degree is sought

 - Completion and submission of a formal application in Tk20 by specified date

 Students selected for admission comprise a cohort that begins taking courses in the special education sequence the following fall semester.
 The four semesters of special education coursework must be taken in the prescribed sequence.
 For special course requirements, see the undergraduate catalog.